jgrelet/oceano2oceansites/INSTALL_LINUX.md

     > sudo apt-get install netcdf-bin libnetcdf-dev gcc

+**Notes:**
+If you have previously installed the NetCDF library for Python with anaconda, you should not install it with apt-get.
+But you have to define the following variables in your Linux session so that the gcc compiler can access the libraries and then perform linking.

+    > export PKG_CONFIG_PATH=/home/<user>/miniconda3/lib/pkgconfig
+    > export LD_LIBRARY_PATH=/home/<user>/miniconda3/lib

 ## ARM processors

 On a Raspbery PIx, you  must install and compile the go compiler and NetCDF library from source, see: